-- Core markets of Botswana, Namibia and Mozambique remained resilient and generated positive ROE of 21%, 13% and 11% respectively. - Namibia and Mozambique are the primary insurance contributors, with 10% and 96% respective year-on-year income growth. - Botswana expanded its insurance offering, achieving good traction in embedding an expanded suite of insurance solutions. - Over 2 500 new Flexi-Save digital accounts were opened in Namibia, and card transaction volumes doubled to 490 000. - Botswana, Lesotho and Eswatini show the highest transition of customers to digital channels. - Non-performing loans increased, partly mitigated by credit default insurance in place in Mozambique and Namibia. - Namibia lead the way with Affordable Housing launch.
+- expanded suite of insurance solutions. - Over 2 500 new Flexi-Save digital accounts were opened in Namibia, and card transaction volumes doubled to 490 000. - Botswana, Lesotho and Eswatini show the highest transition of customers to digital channels. - Non-performing loans increased, partly mitigated by credit default insurance in place in Mozambigue and Namibia. - Namibia lead the way with Affordable Housing launch.

-- In the first half of 2023, appointed a country CEO for Letshego Botswana and Regional Chief Executive for Eswatini and Lesotho. - Continue to structure products and solutions that meet the needs of customers and support underbanked populations to achieve social and sustainable change in our countries of operation. - Leverage new strategic partnership to achieve scale. - Achieve consistency in rolling out LetsGoPay and LetsGoCash.
+Eswatini and Lesotho.
+Continue to structure products and solutions that meet the needs of customers and support underbanked populations to achieve social and sustainable change in our countries of operation.
+Leverage new strategic partnership to achieve scale.